CTurt/Cinoop/README.md

 **Memory:** Support for 32KB ROMs, without mappers, only,

-**Input:** Supported on Windows only,
+**Input:** Supported,

 **Sound:** None,

-**Games:** Cinoop can reach the menu screen of Tetris using a dirty hack; it is unlikely that any games are playable yet.
+**Games:** Cinoop can almost play Tetris; sprites are not displayed, so you can only see a piece once it has reached the bottom, and there is no random number generator, so the same piece is always given, and there are many unimplemented instructions.
+It is unlikely that any games are playable yet.

 ![Running Tetris](tetris.png)